 1. Change Your Diet to Boost Blood Sugar Control

-Your blood sugar responds directly to what you eat.
+What you consume has a direct impact on your blood sugar levels.
 Some foods cause quick spikes, while others help maintain balance.

 Recommended foods include: